 Now that we’ve explored how to get around in GA, we’ll go into detail on the different kinds of reports.
 First, we will look at the different types of Real-Time reports, how to interpret the data they provide, and how this data can be useful to you in talking to clients.

-Real-Time reports do exactly what the title states-- provide you with up-to-date information as it occurs on your website or app.
-These reports allow you to measure the moment-to-moment activity of visitors to your site to gain immediate insight -- for example, about how a campaign or initiative is currently affecting website traffic.
-This makes them extremely useful for tracking, for example, social media-based promotions or limited-time offers.
+Real-Time reports do exactly what the title states: provide you with up-to-date information as it occurs on your website or app.
+These reports allow you to measure the moment-to-moment activity of visitors to your site to gain immediate insight - for example, about how a campaign or initiative is currently affecting website traffic.
+This makes them extremely useful for tracking, especially tracking things like social media-based promotions or limited-time offers.

 There are six different Real-Time reports: